Why do your beliefs matter? Thoughts become beliefs, then these become our values, and our values become actions.

 The next level of harmful programming can come from our cultural narrative.
 Organized religion has a firm hold on projecting its values into the culture.
 The more extreme the claim, the more people it triggers.
 It is almost unstoppable.

 Once you are an adult, you have the responsibility to fix your unhealthy programming.
 You can think your way out of it the same way you got in.
 Remember, your thoughts become beliefs.
-Using common sense and logic, and some evidence can help you break the chain reaction of unhealthy beliefs.
+Using common sense and logic and some evidence can help you break the chain reaction of unhealthy beliefs.
+Mythology can be harmful when it becomes a religion.
+Religion substitutes myths for facts in an attempt to make faith perform as knowledge.

 Values Become Actions